- Land tax is based on the taxable value of land and tax rate established by a local government.

 Land owners and/or users do not have to submit land data or calculate and declare land tax themselves.

-The Estonian Tax and Customs Board will calculate land tax based on the data from a local government by 15 February at the latest and will issue a land tax notice in the online services environment e-MTA.
+The Estonian Tax and Customs Board will calculate land tax based on the data from a local government by 15 February at the latest and will issue a land tax notice in the e-services environment e-MTA.

 We will inform tax payers about the issued land tax notices by e-mail or text message.
 If we do not have taxpayer’s e-mail address and telephone number, we will send a tax notice on paper by regular mail.

 We use contact information in the population register or in the e-MTA register when sending notifications.
 If the data in the registers is different, we use the most recently amended data.
-For notifications to reach you, please check your contact details in the population register and/or the e-MTA and correct them if necessary.
+For notifications to reach you, please check your contact details in the population register and/or the e-services environment e-MTA of the Estonian Tax and Customs Board and correct them if necessary.

 All information about the taxation of your land is also available in the e-MTA.
 If you notice inaccuracies in the data about your land, please inform the local authority immediately.